dexter-ifti/mini-cursor/README.md

-# TeaCoder 🧠
+# mini-cursor 🧠

-**TeaCoder** is a terminal-based AI coding assistant designed to streamline full-stack project development.
+**mini-cursor** is a terminal-based AI coding assistant designed to streamline full-stack project development.
 Leveraging AI capabilities, it assists developers in generating boilerplate code, managing project structures, and executing commands directly from the terminal.

 ## 🚀 Features

-* **Terminal-Based Interface**: Interact with TeaCoder entirely through the terminal, eliminating the need for a graphical user interface.
+* **Terminal-Based Interface**: Interact with mini-cursor entirely through the terminal, eliminating the need for a graphical user interface.
 * **Full-Stack Project Generation**: Automatically create project structures for both frontend and backend applications.
 * **Code Generation**: Generate code snippets or entire files for various components, including React components, Express routes, and more.
-* **Command Execution**: Run shell commands like `npm install`, `pip install`, and others directly through TeaCoder.
+* **Command Execution**: Run shell commands like `npm install`, `pip install`, and others directly through mini-cursor.
 * **Contextual Understanding**: Analyze existing project files to provide context-aware suggestions and modifications.
 * **File Operations**: Read, write, and modify files as needed to implement requested features or changes.